oat-sa/simple-roster/docs/devops/devops-documentation.md

 ## Applying custom route prefix

-Custom route prefix can be defined via `ROUTE_PREFIX` application environment.
+Custom route prefix can be defined via `APP_ROUTE_PREFIX` application environment.
 If you do so, please make sure to include the leading slash character, but *NO* trailing slash.

 To apply the changes, you need to clear the application cache: